 The water in the Grey Water Tank is essentially free of particulates.
 Some portion of the grey water is pumped by the LP Grey Water Return Pump to the Lockhopper Flush Drum, to the Coal Grinding Section and to offsite.
 The HP Grey Water Return Pump pumps grey water to the Grey Water Heater and then to the Syngas Scrubber.

 TEXACO GASIFICATION ISLAND

-IEA GHG Revision no.: Draft Hydrogen and Electricity Co-Production Date: March 2007 Sheet: 8 of 21
+Date: March 2007 Sheet: 8 of 21

 3.0 Process Flow Diagrams

 The simplified Process Flow Diagrams provided by GEE are attached.

 4.0 Characteristics of Streams at Gasification Island Battery Limits.